9 Different Types of Roaches (Found in the US)

 Asian cockroach

-Asian cockroaches are similar in appearance to German cockroaches, but they are slightly smaller and have darker markings.
+Asian roaches are similar in appearance to German cockroaches, but they are slightly smaller and have darker markings.
 They are also more active during the day than other types of cockroaches, which makes them more visible.

 #7 – Australian Cockroach (Periplaneta australasiae)